Support estimation in high-dimensional heteroscedastic mean regression: Proofs: Main steps

-We start with the following lemma, which is analogous to \citet[Lemma 4.2]{Zhou2009} and which gives a superset $\overline{S}$ of the support $S$, the cardinality of which is of the same order $s$.
-This is used to determine the order of regularization in the adaptive LASSO Huber estimator in the theorem to follow.
+Next, we discuss the performance of the LASSO pseudo Huber estimator in case that the initial estimator satisfies bounds on the $\ell_2$ - and $\ell_1$ - errors.
+In this case, the regularization parameter $\lambda_n$ for the adaptive LASSO pseudo Huber estimator requires the parameter $s$.
+Therefore we first present Lemma \ref{thresholdingprocedureinitial}, which is analogous to \citet[Lemma 4.2]{Zhou2009} and which gives a superset $\overline{S}$ of the support $S$, the cardinality of which is of the same order $s$.
+We set